BoldGrid/post-and-page-builder/readme.txt

 * New Feature: Upgraded typography controls.
 * New Feature: Layout component.
 * New Feature: Anchors have individual font control.
+* New Feature: Rows can be added from the section popover.
 * Update: After first time setup page template will update for current page.
 * Bug Fix: Fix display issues when viewing saved blocks on BoldGrid Themes.
 * Bug Fix: Duplicate fonts displayed within font selection.